greenelab/meta-review/manuscript.md

 Already, Manubot is well suited for preserving provenance.
 For example, figures can be specified using versioned URLs that refer to the code that created them.
 In addition, manuscripts can be templated, so that numerical values or tables get inserted directly from the repository that created them.
+An [example repository](https://github.com/greenelab/manubot-rootstock) demonstrates Manubot's features and serves as a template for users to write their own manuscript with Manubot.

 ### Contribution workflow

-There are many existing collaborative writing platforms ranging from rich text editors, which support Microsoft Word documents or similar formats, to LaTeX-based systems for more technical writing [@AylLD9F8; @qtk0dPt8; @S3mA7bTr].
+There are many existing collaborative writing platforms ranging from rich text editors, which support Microsoft Word documents or similar formats, to LaTeX-based systems for  technical writing [@AylLD9F8] such as [Overleaf](https://www.overleaf.com/) and [Authorea](https://www.authorea.com/).
 These platforms ideally offer version control, multiple permission levels, or other functionality to support multi-author document editing.
 Although they work well for editing, they lack sufficient features for managing a collaborative manuscript and attributing precise credit, which are important for open writing.